 When Charlie won the Golden Ticket, he chose Grandpa Joe to accompany him on his journey through Roald Dahl's chocolate factory.
 Grandparents & Special Friends Day gives students a chance to bring a favorite grownup along on the magical ride of learning at Presidio Hill.
 After a taste of the day’s activities, most grandparents and special friends leave wishing they could go back and repeat whatever grade they just visited—so long as they could attend Presidio Hill the second time around.

-Abominable snowman, garden gnome, pharaoh, windup toy.
-In December, Follies gives every student a colorful starring role as each class takes the stage to sing and dance its way through an original musical extravaganza written and produced by the eighth grade class.
-Complete with student-created art pieces featured in every performance, this is indeed an integrated arts experience in the tradition of Presidio Hill.
+Follies is PHS’s annual musical showcase and one of our longest-running annual traditions!
+Every class takes to the stage at the Palace of Fine Arts to sing and dance through a musical extravaganza facilitated by the eighth grade class and the PHS music teachers.
+Complete with student-created art pieces, this is an integrated arts experience in the tradition of Presidio Hill.

 PHS Game Night